Love, Truth and Honesty

-"Love, Truth and Honesty" is a song by English girl group Bananarama from their first greatest hits album, Greatest Hits Collection (1988).
+"Love, Truth and Honesty" is a song by the English girl group Bananarama from their first greatest hits album, Greatest Hits Collection (1988).
 Co-written and produced by the Stock Aitken Waterman (SAW) trio, the song was released on 12 September 1988 by London Records as the album's lead single.
 It achieved a moderate success, peaking out of the top 20 in the majority of countries where it was released.
 The music video was produced by Big TV!.

 Background and writing

-"Love, Truth and Honesty" is the only Bananarama's single to give a songwriting credit to new member Jacquie O'Sullivan, and was also the last single Bananarama would write with SAW as a trio.
+"Love, Truth and Honesty" is Bananarama's only single to give a songwriting credit to new member Jacquie O'Sullivan, and was also the last single Bananarama would write with SAW as a trio.
 Speaking of the subject matter of the song, Keren Woodward noted, "The single’s more bitter than it appears on the surface.
 It's not Hey!
 Love, Truth and Honesty!'
 It’s what a fool I was to believe in love truth and honesty.”